 - Review & Approval

-At first glance, the Title module simply provides the asset's title and sub-title.
+In a standard installation, the Title module only provides information about the asset's title and sub-title, including the action menu.
 But, when the module's capabilities are fully implemented, the Title module may be the ultimate place to search for media content or perform tasks and actions.
 The below image shows an overview from the Library application: